 This stage comprises the fiscal space analysis, that is, an assessment of potential sources of funding for social protection purposes.
 This segment includes both the estimation of additional resources per alternative (given some parameters), the contribution of each alternative to closing the financing gap and a feasibility evaluation in economic, legal, political and institutional terms.
 The following chapter is fully devoted to this analysis.

+Chapter 3.
 Estimating fiscal space: conceptual, methodological and analytical factors

 This section presents a simple methodological path to estimate fiscal space creation in the eight options presented in the previous sections.
 For each alternative, the tool presents the following elements: